In November 2015, NSW State Govt announced the Sydney Metro City and Southwest project (part of the wider Sydney Metro line).

 - Implement Brett Whiteley Place Concept Plan; and

 - Facilitate New Spaces and Activities.

-View the Masterplan and report to council.
+View the Report on the Laneways Masterplan to Council.

 Crows Nest Placemaking and Principles Study